-If you wanted to control people using fear and dark threats, you could become a Sith Lord, or you could take the good promises of Jesus, turn them inside out, and use them to terrorize God’s children.
+If you wanted to control people using fear and threats, you could become a Sith Lord, or you could take the good promises of Jesus, turn them inside out, and use them to terrorize God’s children.
 Let me give you an example:

 What does that mean?
 It sounds scary.
 I’d better do whatever the man of God tells me.

-In the research I did for Letters from Jesus, I read dozen of commentaries and was regularly horrified by how this good promise was interpreted.
+In the research I did for my book Letters from Jesus, I read dozens of commentaries and was regularly horrified by how this good promise was interpreted.

-Sadly, this was par for the course.
-The beautiful letters from Jesus are routinely interpreted in such a way to make us afraid of the One who spoke them.
+Sadly, this sort of nonsense was par for the course.
+The beautiful words from Jesus are routinely interpreted in ways to make us afraid of the One who spoke them.

 What does it mean to remove a lampstand?